iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 ***

-### Prepare environment variables
+### Prepare the Environment Variables

-Create a new file `.env` and add the content below:
+Create a new `.env` file  and add the content below:

 ```javascript
 ACCOUNT_NAME = "<Enter_your_name_here>"